 Yes, you did read that correct. £90,000-£120,000 for a Ford Cortina.
 This no ordinary Cortina though.
-The cars registration plate KPU 392C is very well known amongst race enthusiasts as it was the very car that won the European Touring Car Championship for John Whitmore and Alan Mann back in 1965 by being victorious in eight out of nine events that it entered.
+The cherished registration plate KPU 392C is very well known amongst race enthusiasts as it was the very car that won the European Touring Car Championship for John Whitmore and Alan Mann back in 1965 by being victorious in eight out of nine events that it entered.

 But even at these incredible estimates, the star of the sale is likely to be a 1954 Mercedes Benz that was driven by Fangio.
 The estimate for this particular car has not been disclosed and can only be obtained by request from Bonhams directly sparking speculation that its likely to be over £5 million pounds.